Sport in Iran: Martial arts

+Many Iranians compete in combat sports such as Kickboxing, Kun Khmer and Muay Thai.

+In 2016, Iran was at the top of the medal count of the World Kickboxing Federation World Championship with seven gold medals and one bronze.
+In the 4th World Kun Khmer Championship, Iran took second place with two gold medals, one silver and one bronze.

 Futsal

 Futsal is practiced both at the amateur and professional levels.
 As of January 2019, Iran's men's national futsal team ranks 6th in world rankings after Brazil, Spain, Russia, Portugal, and Argentina.

 Iran has won the AFC Futsal Championship nine times out of ten and reached the FIFA Futsal World Cup finals five times.
 Iran also has a nationwide Futsal Super League.

 Tennis

 The tennis entertainer Mansour Bahrami is Iranian, as well as his tennis partner Ramin Raziyani.

 Other sports

 Another popular sport in Iran is rallying.
 Female drivers have been allowed to participate in national rally tournaments, including Iran's successful female driver Laleh Seddigh.

 Attendance at sporting events

 Since the 1979 Iranian revolution, though never explicitly declared in the law, women were barred from attending men's football, swimming and wrestling competitions.
 In April 2006, President Mahmoud Ahmadinejad speculated about allowing women back into the stadiums.
 It is uncertain if this measure would gain approval, since many hard-line clerics have voiced their opposition.
 However, women are generally free to attend indoor sports events.